Aditya Birla Sun Life AMC files DRHP with Sebi

-The IPO comprises of sale of up to 28,50,880 equity shares of face value of Rs 5 each held by Aditya Birla Capital in ABSLAMC and sale of up to 3,60,29,120 equity shares of face value of Rs 5 each held by Sun Life (India) AMC Investments in ABSLAMC, together constituting up to 13.50 per cent of the total paid-up share capital of ABSLAMC.
+ABCL has approved sale of up to 28,50,880 equity shares of face value of Rs.
+5 each held in ABSLAMC out of the total paid-up share capital of 28,80,00,000 equity shares of ABSLAMC.

-The board of Aditya Birla Capital on April 14 had approved the IPO of Aditya Birla Sun Life AMC.
+Sun Life (India) AMC Investments Inc. (Sun Life India), the joint venture shareholder in ABSLAMC, approved sale of up to 3,60,29,120 equity shares of face value of Rs.
+5 each held in ABSLAMC through the IPO.

-Aditya Birla AMC will join a slew a fund houses that have listed recently on the bourses such as HDFC AMC, Nippon AMC and UTI AMC.
+The proposed sale of equity shares by ABCL and Sun Life India in the IPO will together constitute up to 13.50% of the paid-up share capital of ABSLAMC.

 Dear Reader,